St Stephen of the Abyssinians: History

 It was altered under Pope Clement XI (1700–1721), and again in 1928.

+In 2006, the church was the venue for the wedding of Lord Nicholas Windsor, godson of the future Charles III, and Paola Doimi de Lupis Frankopan; it was the first Catholic wedding ceremony in the British royal family since the 16th century.

 Exterior

 The façade is in the style of the early 18th century.
 The 12th century doorway, decorated with the Lamb and the Cross, has been preserved.

 Interior

 The church has a single nave with ancient columns along the sides.
 The most important work of art is a fresco of the Madonna with Child in the Roman style from the 15th century.

 Liturgy

 The Feast of St. Stephen is celebrated on 26 December.